dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 L = \frac{1}{2m} (m\dot{\mathbf{x}} - q \mathbf{A}) ^2 + q \varphi
 $$

-via a Legendre transformation, where the conjugate momentum is defined as
+via a Legendre transformation [ref].
+The conjugate momentum is defined as [ref]
 $$
 \begin{equation}
 	\mathbf{P} = \frac{\partial{L}}{\partial \dot{\mathbf{x}}} = m \dot{\mathbf{x}} - q \mathbf{A}
 \end{equation}
 $$

-also, this is the conserved quantity of the system following from invariance under translations using the Noether theorem.
+also, this is the conserved quantity of the system following from invariance under translations using the Noether theorem [ref].
 Using these arguments, we can define the new conjugate momentum operator by

 $$
 \begin{equation}